ericwbailey/ericwbailey.website/source/published/my-mastodon-strategy.md

   loading="lazy"
   src="{{ '/img/posts/my-mastodon-strategy/mastodon-profile-verified-link.png' | url }}" />

 It is not a perfect system, but it is good enough.
-It’s also a very web-friendly gesture in a sea of walled garden social media sites that like to pretend the interest outside of their domain does not exist.
+It’s also a very web-friendly gesture in a sea of walled garden social media sites that like to pretend interests outside of their domain do not exist.

 [StreetPass](https://streetpass.social/) works by using a browser extension to passively monitor every website you visit.
 If it detects Mastodon identity verification code it will log it to a list for you to manually review at a later date.